 Chatbots have rapidly become one of the most talked about trends in technology.
 But when it comes to understanding chatbots, it can be hard to know where to start.

 Chatbots — systems using artificial intelligence to process chat-based inputs, either text or speech, and respond in kind — have been around in various formats, both real (SmarterChild) and imagined (HAL 9000) for ages.
 Only recently, however, has the combination of AI advances and ubiquitous computing started to push them into the mainstream.
 With the launch of chatbot-enabled messaging platforms like Facebook’s Messenger or Slack bots, chatbots have the potential to reach huge audiences.

 Here’s what we currently see in the evolving world of chatbots:

 Beyond the novelty (and trendiness) of the medium, chatbots provide a number of benefits to users.
 Amongst the primary advantages are:

 Chatbots allow users to interact with multiple services from within a single interface — in many cases, an interface they may already be using to talk to friends and coworkers.
 While each chatbot might have a unique image and personality, the UI around them will be relatively consistent within the chat platform.

 As a result of the ability to process language, chatbots are often well suited to receive voice commands and respond with audio.
-This makes chatbots usable without the need for physical interaction, increasing their accessibility and expanding potential contexts for use.
+This makes understanding chatbots possible without the need for physical interaction, increasing their accessibility and expanding potential contexts for use.
 There’s a reason almost all ads featuring virtual assistants showcase an array of people exercising, cooking, holding kids, and otherwise in need of hands-free interaction — this type of functionality is difficult with most other types of applications.

 Just in time